Facial Masks, Sebum And pH Levels Part II

 - 1 teaspoon Whole Milk Yogurt.

 Simply mix the ingredients together.
 Rinse your face with warm water or place a warm, wet facial cloth over your face for 5-10 minutes (to help open your pores).
 Then apply the mask to your face.
 Let the mask sit for 20 – 30 minutes and then rinse it off with cold water and follow up with your usual beauty routine.

 I love this recipe in particular because it’s a great way to nourish your skin.
 It’s rich in B vitamins, vitamin E, vitamin A, vitamin D, calcium, zinc, copper, manganese and magnesium.
 This makes it ideal for skin types that have lost their nutrients due to being excessively dry over time.

 Even if you buy a ready-made mask, don’t be afraid to get creative with it.
 If you like the way avocado makes your skin feel, add it to the mask.
 Avocado, papaya, tomato – the list goes on.

-Facial masks help lock in the moisture, so don’t use anything else on your face after the mask is rinsed off.
-Additional moisturizers or creams could counter the effects of the mask, and make the whole process a waste of time.
+Facial masks help lock in the moisture, so don’t use anything else on your face after you rinse off the mask.
+Additional moisturizers or creams could counter the effects of the mask and make the whole process a waste of time.
 The mask should be the final step of your beauty regimen.

 As Walter White once said, “cheer up, beautiful people!”